seco/ottto/README.md

 ## Server

 A SailsJS app that feeds a RESTful API of modules, rules, groups, and users.
 Serves a root level public directory.
+It is designed to run on a Raspberry Pi (but in theory can be installed on any computer with accessible GPIO) connected to an NRF24L01 radio.

 ## Client